HussarTech/HussarTech/README.md

 * Currently working on AWS certifications and leading digital projects in the B2B sector.
 * Actively learning Python, HuggingFace, and AWS infrastructure.
 * Open to full-time job opportunities, startups, and projects that leverage my technical and soft skills.
 * In my spare time, I enjoy weightlifting and diving into insightful books.
 Currently, I'm exploring the works of Nassim Nicholas Taleb and Charles Munger.
-My primary focus is at the intersection of data, financial markets, business brokerages, and private equity.
+My primary focus is on the intersection of data, financial markets, business brokerages, and private equity.

 ---